AckerlyXu/heima/articles/service-fabric/service-fabric-view-entities-aggregated-health.md

-<properties
+---
-    pageTitle="How to view Azure Service Fabric entities' aggregated health | Azure" description="Describes how to query, view, and evaluate Azure Service Fabric entities' aggregated health, through health queries and general queries." services="service-fabric"
+title: How to view Azure Service Fabric entities' aggregated health | Azure
+description: Describes how to query, view, and evaluate Azure Service Fabric entities' aggregated health, through health queries and general queries.
-    documentationcenter=".net"
-    author="oanapl"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="fa34c52d-3a74-4b90-b045-ad67afa43fe5"
-    ms.service="service-fabric"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="01/12/2017"
-    wacn.date=""
-    ms.author="oanapl" />
+services: service-fabric
+documentationcenter: .net
+author: oanapl
+manager: timlt
+editor: ''

+ms.assetid: fa34c52d-3a74-4b90-b045-ad67afa43fe5
+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/12/2017
+wacn.date: ''
+ms.author: oanapl
+---

 # View Service Fabric health reports
-Azure Service Fabric introduces a [health model](/documentation/articles/service-fabric-health-introduction/) that comprises health entities on which system components and watchdogs can report local conditions that they are monitoring.
-The [health store](/documentation/articles/service-fabric-health-introduction/#health-store) aggregates all health data to determine whether entities are healthy.
+Azure Service Fabric introduces a [health model](./service-fabric-health-introduction.md) that comprises health entities on which system components and watchdogs can report local conditions that they are monitoring.
+The [health store](./service-fabric-health-introduction.md#health-store) aggregates all health data to determine whether entities are healthy.

 Out of the box, the cluster is populated with health reports sent by the system components.
-Read more at [Use system health reports to troubleshoot](/documentation/articles/service-fabric-understand-and-troubleshoot-with-system-health-reports/).
+Read more at [Use system health reports to troubleshoot](./service-fabric-understand-and-troubleshoot-with-system-health-reports.md).

 Service Fabric provides multiple ways to get the aggregated health of the entities:

-- [Service Fabric Explorer](/documentation/articles/service-fabric-visualizing-your-cluster/) or other visualization tools
+- [Service Fabric Explorer](./service-fabric-visualizing-your-cluster.md) or other visualization tools

 - Health queries (through PowerShell, the API, or REST)